About our Inpatient Unit redevelopment

 Will the number of inpatient beds change?

-No. We will continue to provide the same number of beds throughout the project.
+We will continue to provide the same number of beds during the project.

 When the redevelopment is complete, the Inpatient Unit will have 10 private, en-suite bedrooms.